Your Dining Hall Chefs

 "The best thing I have ever ate was brisket and beef back ribs from a small smokehouse in Marlin, TX.
 Food like that takes hours of patience and love.
 You don’t find food like that every day!"

-Chef Crystol Smith (Lincoln Avenue Residence Dining Hall)
+Chef Crystol Smith (Illinois Street Residence Dining Center)

 Crystol is a graduate of the Culinary Institute of America, Hyde Park.
 She has been in catering and working in restaurants for 10 years before coming to work in Dining Services.
 Crystol, a pastry chef trade, found her home at the University in 2014 and became a production chef in LAR in 2015.
 She enjoys reading and spending time with her family.